Sarvesh2006/terminal-website/README.md

 ## ✨Customization

-=Edit script.js to change command output.
+-Edit script.js to change command output.

 -Replace text in about, projects, and contact sections.